-Kerberos provides a centralize authentication server whose function is to authenticate users to servers and servers to users.
+Kerberos provides a centralized authentication server whose function is to authenticate users to servers and servers to users.
 In Kerberos Authentication server and database is used for client authentication.
-Kerberos run as a third-party trusted server known as the Key Distribution Center (KDC).
+Kerberos runs as a third-party trusted server known as the Key Distribution Center (KDC).
 Each user and service on the network is a principal.

 The main components of Kerberos are: